computer-science-engineering/learning-computer-science/src/EducativeIo/Courses/GrokkingTheCodingInterview/Ch15_01Knapsack_DynamicProgramming/P2_EqualSubsetSumPartition/readme.md

 O(N∗S), where ‘N’ represents total numbers and ‘S’ is the total sum of all the numbers.

 #### Space Complexity - Top-down Dynamic Programming with Memoization

 O(N∗S), where ‘N’ represents total numbers and ‘S’ is the total sum of all the numbers.

+### Bottom-up Dynamic Programming

+Let’s try to populate our `dp[][]` array from the above solution by working in a bottom-up fashion.
+Essentially, we want to find if we can make all possible sums with every subset.
+This means, `dp[i][s]` **will be ‘true’ if we can make the sum ‘s’ from the first ‘i’ numbers**.

+So, for each number at index ‘i’ (0 <= i < num.length) and sum ‘s’ (0 <= s <= S/2), we have two options:

+1. Exclude the number.
+In this case, we will see if we can get ‘s’ from the subset excluding this number: `dp[i-1][s]`
+2. Include the number if its value is not more than ‘s’.
+In this case, we will see if we can find a subset to get the remaining sum: `dp[i-1][s-num[i]]`

+If either of the two above scenarios is true, we can find a subset of numbers with a sum equal to ‘s’.

+#### Time Complexity - Bottom-up Dynamic Programming

+O(N∗S), where ‘N’ represents total numbers and ‘S’ is the total sum of all the numbers.

+#### Space Complexity - Bottom-up Dynamic Programming

+O(N∗S), where ‘N’ represents total numbers and ‘S’ is the total sum of all the numbers.